vanatteveldt/github-workshop/tutorials/add_commit_push_pull.md

 ## The add, commit and push mantra

-We've spent quite some time discussing `add`, `commit` and `push`, but here as well you should be able to get by just fine if you only remember them as a single mantra that you need to recite whenever you want to push your changes to GitHub.
+We've spent quite some time discussing `add`, `commit` and `push`.
+But although these are three separate commands, you should get by just fine if you think of them simply as a single mantra that you need to recite whenever you want to push your changes to GitHub.

 ```
 $ git add .